ThaisAFM/sialic_acid_catalog/sequences_coding/README.md

-## This folder contains the scripts used to generate dataframes with internal codes assign from original database headers for all sequences from the BV-BRC database and to rename the FASTA files based on these codes.
+## This folder contains the scripts used to generate dataframes with internal codes assign from original database headers for all sequences from the BV-BRC database, as an example, and to rename the FASTA files based on these codes.

 ## Workflow: